nimbleapproach/argo-demo/kustomizehelloworld/README.md

 - Selecting a directory within overlays will deploy the template with the specified patches, you should see this reflected in the manifest the Argo displays for this deployment.

 So if everything was deployed successful we should find:
-- A version on *nimblepaultesthelloworldprod.uksouth.cloudapp.azure.com* with a message from *Outer Space*
+- A version on *https://hw-dev.paulpbrandon.uk* with a message from *The moon*
-- A version on *nimblepaultesthelloworld.uksouth.cloudapp.azure.com* with a message from *The moon*
+- A version on *https://hw-prod.paulpbrandon.uk* with a message from *Planet Bong*

 *TODO Example of defining a kustomize app via the argo CLI*